INN/docs/style-guides/code/wordpress.md

 Refer to our [best practices for PHP](/style-guides/code/php.md) as the baseline for working with WordPress.

-- Get familiar with the WordPress [Theme Development](http://codex.wordpress.org/Theme_Development) documentation and their [Coding Standards](http://codex.wordpress.org/WordPress_Coding_Standards).
+- Get familiar with the WordPress [Theme Development](http://codex.wordpress.org/Theme_Development) documentation and their [Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/) and [Inline Documentation Standards](https://make.wordpress.org/core/handbook/inline-documentation-standards/).
+Write inline documentation for your code following the WordPress conventions.
+Look no further than the [WordPress code base itself](https://github.com/WordPress/WordPress) if you need to refer to examples.
 - Embrace doing things The WordPress Way.
 Even if you disagree ([sometimes we do](http://nerds.inn.org/2014/10/02/spaces-or-tabs-which-will-you-choose/)).
 Your software will be easier to maintain as new versions of WordPress are released and easier for others to contribute to.
 - In a fight, the WordPress Way wins.